awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step4.md

 ### 1.3 Wasted space on volumes
 There are many different ways to manage your fleet of resources, but its important to do it at scale, and be able to pick patterns.
 In the previous example we highlighted that there may be lots of boot volumes that make up your total storage cost.
 You need to be able to understand if these volumes are fully utilized before making changes.

-Inventory management is out of scope for this lab, so we will demonstrate a small Linux script that can be used to display volume utilization for spot checks.
-If you do not have inventory management setup, you could utilize this script to do quick checks to identify wasted storage.
+Inventory management is out of scope for this lab, so we will show how we ran a small Linux script that can be used to display volume utilization for spot checks.

-It is suggested to run this query against volumes of large size (high cost), or volumes you have a large number of - such as boot volumes.

-We can use a return state within the script to trigger Systems Manager to show success or fail depending on if there is wasted storage.
+We used a return state within the script to trigger Systems Manager to show success or fail depending on if there is wasted storage.
 We program the script to **succeed** if there is the specified amount of waste, otherwise it will fail which means there is no waste.

-Make sure you perform this operation in a test or other non-production environment.

-If you are using the provided log files you can read this step.

-1. Run an **AWS-RunShellScript** from withing **Systems Manager**:
+1. We used **AWS-RunShellScript** from within **Systems Manager**:
 ![Images/run_shellscript.png](Images/run_shellscript.png)

 2. The following script checks if the volume utilization is below 40% and the amount of free space is more than 5Gb.
-You can modify this script to ensure the amount of waste is over a certain $ amount, and there is still enough headroom on the volume.
-Paste the following script and run it against some **dev or test** instances:
+You can modify this script to ensure the amount of waste is over a certain $ amount, and there is still enough headroom on the volume:

         df | grep -vE '^Filesystem|tmpfs|cdrom' | awk '{ print $1 " " $5 " " $2 " " $4}' | while read output;
         do